 How To Prevent Fungus

-Once fungus takes hold inside your camera lensOpens in a new tab., it’s difficult to remove without entirely removing the lens from its housing and cleaning it by hand.
+Once fungus takes hold inside your camera lens, it’s difficult to remove without entirely removing the lens from its housing and cleaning it by hand.
 Of course, that’s a bit dangerous unless you know exactly what you’re doing, and it should be done professionally.

 As aforementioned, fungus requires moisture, a food source, and darkness in order to grow and spread.
 Denied of any one of these sources is enough to keep it at bay.
 So, if you’re looking to avoid an invasion of fungus, you need to deprive it of what it needs.